Laity

-In both religious and wider secular usage, a layperson (also layman or laywoman) is a person who is not qualified in a given profession or does not have specific knowledge of a certain subject.
+In secular usage, by extension, a layperson is a person who is not qualified in a given profession or is not an expert in a particular field.
 The phrase "layman's terms" is used to refer to plain language that is understandable to the everyday person, as opposed to specialised terminology understood only by a professional.

+Terms such as lay priest, lay clergy and lay nun were once used in certain Buddhist cultures, especially Japanese, to indicate ordained persons who continued to live in the wider community instead of retiring to a monastery.
 Some Christian churches utilise lay preachers, who preach but are not clergy.
 The Church of Jesus Christ of Latter-day Saints uses the term lay priesthood to emphasise that its local congregational leaders are unpaid.

-Terms such as lay priest, lay clergy and lay nun were once used in certain Buddhist cultures to indicate ordained persons who continued to live in the wider community instead of retiring to a monastery.

 Etymology

 The word laity means "common people" and comes from the λαϊκός, meaning "of the people", from λαός, laos, meaning "people" at large.
 The word lay (part of layperson, etc.) derives from the Greek word via Anglo-French lai, from Late Latin laicus.